 Upgraded Water Risk Filter can help transform business response to water risk

 Co-developed by WWF and KfW-DEG (the German Development Bank), the tool will undergo by far the biggest upgrade in its history.
-Along with major improvements to the way it looks and feels, there will also be significant changes to the way it functions, enabling companies and investors to assess, value and respond to their water risk.
+Along with major improvements to the way it looks and feels, there will also be significant changes to the way it functions, enabling companies and investors to explore, assess, value and respond to water risk.

 So what exactly is new?